EduardoVega/aws-packer/README.md

-# AWS AMIs with packer
+# OS Images with Packer

-This document will describe the process to create an AWS CentOS AMI using the Packer tool
+This document will describe the process to create an Operating System Image using the Packer tool

+## Supported Providers

+- Amazon Web Services
+- Google Cloud Platform

 ## Requirements

+### Amazon Web Services

 1. AWS Account
 2. AWS Role with the minimal set of permissions to use Packer ([Packer minimal permissions](https://www.packer.io/docs/builders/amazon.html#iam-task-or-instance-role))